forkcms/forkcms/README.md

 # README

-This is a fork of https://github.com/forkcms/forkcms, modified to work with MariaDB, using the TokuDB (or XtraDB) & Aria engines
+This is a fork of https://github.com/forkcms/forkcms, modified to work with other Engines.
+Like MariaDB, using the TokuDB (or XtraDB) & Aria engines

 ## Installation